sukhik/fybr/src/pages/blog/post9/index.md

 3:00am - Fell asleep at last.

-Daily Total: An estimated $500-$1,000 to replace my phone :( If I replace the screen ~$250.
+Daily Total: An estimated $1,000 to replace my phone :( If I just replace the screen ~$250.
+If I downgrade, $500.

 Day Two.

 12:30pm - Powering up.
 Computer and coffee.
 I'm a regular, it's the pourover with cream...my Chromebook.
 The day begins.
 I spend a couple hours researching business and investment opportunities.
-I am usually the creative, strategist and visionary behind most of my business activities, but I like working with others and I am trying to work on behalf of a few different people right now.
-It's stressful when I talk on the phone with my brother til 3pm.
+I am the creative behind my business activities.
+I like working with others and am working now on behalf of a few partners.
+It's stressful when I'm on the phone til 3pm andmy attention is split.
 I'm experiencing angst so I try to chill for the next couple hours.
-Pepe's mom and sister come home bringing us sweet yummy cold drinks from an Austin coffee shop, much tastier than our homebrew.
+Pepe's mom and sister come home bringing sweet yummy drinks from an Austin shop, much tastier than my utilitarian brew.

-7pm - Training time, meet a different player at the park for an hour and fifteen minutes of soccer practice.
+6pm - Thunderstorms, I'm supposed to train another player at 7pm but predict our 1 hour and fifteen minutes of soccer practice will get rained out.
+I spend some time outdoors in my secret garden.
+I come inside and take the plunge, opening a Roth IRA and investing in index mutual funds. $3000

-10pm - It's Friday night!
-I just relax.
+7:30pm - It's Friday night!
+I just relax, returning Snapchats from five weeks ago and watching tv.

-Daily Total: $0
+Daily Total: $3000

 Day Three.